Aldermaston Court: Commercial use (1965–2012)

 Collier Macmillan Schools bought the north area of the park, including the manor house, in 1965.
 In 1967 the house became a Grade II* listed building; the parkland became Grade II listed in 1987.
 Blue Circle Industries bought the estate in the 1980s.
 They restored the house, and converted its usage into a hotel and conference centre.
 They also built the offices in the park, including Portland House, which won a Concrete Society award in 1986.

 The house and grounds were purchased by Holaw (420) Ltd. in 1997, who under its former name, Aldermaston Manor, converted it to a hotel and conference centre.
 They appointed the Compass Group to operate these uses.
 The business was declared insolvent in 2012, and the house and office spaces were closed.

 The estate is unoccupied and has been listed for sale since 2020; in 2025 the Victorian Society named Aldermaston Court as one of the UK's top ten endangered buildings.

+As of February 2026 the land has been acquired by the Ministry of Defence for the nearby AWE to utilise.